kaiohenricunha/book-manager/README.md

 - To add a new book you need too add the book's title, author and publisher.

 ![Screen Shot 2021-12-11 at 11 32 05](https://user-images.githubusercontent.com/69804490/145680290-d0404c7d-13e9-4a32-ba20-448d7b226645.png)

-## Contributing

-1. Fork it
-2. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -m 'Add some feature')
-4. Push your branch (git push origin my-new-feature)
-5. Create a new Pull Request